Research

 The Economic Consequences of Trade Protection: Evidence from the Smoot-Hawley Tariff Act of 1930

-Abstract: This paper examines the effect increased tariffs had on regional economies after the passage of the Smoot-Hawley Tariff Act of 1930, which increased tariff rates on approximately one-third of all dutiable items.
-I construct a Bartik-style measure of the Average Tariff changes (ATC) for each local labor market, a measure of how exposed the labor market is to the tariff policy.
-By employing a continuous difference-in-differences strategy and controlling for the initial agricultural share, I find that there is a positive and significant effect of the ATC on the labor force participation rate.
-While the Smooth-Hawley Tariff Act was originally proposed to help the struggling agricultural sector, I find that the policy had no significant effect on the value of agricultural lands, the use of agricultural machinery, or labor force participation in rural labor markets.
-Instead, the increased labor force participation is concentrated in urban areas, especially with school-going age workers responding the most to the tariff policy, increasing the urban-rural disparities.
+Abstract: This paper examines the effect of tariff increases on regional economies after the passage of the Smoot-Hawley Tariff Act of 1930, which raised tariff rates on approximately one-third of all dutiable items.
+We construct a Bartik-style measure of the Average Tariff Changes (ATC) for each local labor market, a measure of how exposed the labor market is to the tariff policy.
+By employing a continuous difference-in-differences strategy, we find local labor markets with a larger exposure to the tariff policy experienced a significant increase in the labor force participation rate.
+While the Smooth-Hawley Tariff Act was originally proposed to help the struggling agricultural sector, the rise in labor force participation was concentrated among the urban labor markets, particularly among the urban, school-going age workers (age 16-24).
+This may imply that workers decided to work instead of continuing education, decreasing investment in the human capital of the local population, which has ambiguous implications for the long-run regional economic development.
+There is no significant effect on rural, agricultural-heavy local labor markets.
+The tariff policy had no significant effect on the value of agricultural lands or the use of agricultural machinery in rural labor markets.